-This is something I learned from Dr. Wayne W. Dyer, and I am beyond grateful.
+This is something I learned from author and speaker Dr. Wayne W. Dyer, and I am beyond grateful.
 This was the single most important factor for me in moving forward in fully realizing my dreams.
-Strength to finally push through this huge personal issue for me came from truth, and it doesn’t get much truer, for me, than this:
+The strength to finally push through this huge personal issue for me came from the truth, and it doesn’t get much truer, for me, than this:

 “I can only be completely happy with every blessed area of my life if I change the way I think about the challenges it may present.”

-Changing my thinking, changed my conversations with myself and changed my life.
+Changing my thinking, changing my conversations with myself, and changed my life.